marcus-crane/utf9k/_lume/about.md

 ---
-title: "About"
-slug: "about"
-category: "about"
+category: about
-description: "Learn a bit about me and what I do for a living"
+description: Learn a bit about me and what I do for a living
 layout: markdown.vto
+output: src/pages
+publish: true
+slug: about
 tags:
-- "me"
+  - me
+title: About
 ---
 I never write as much as I wish I would but there's a handful of articles you can read.

 I currently work at [Lightspeed](https://www.lightspeedhq.com/), particularly working on [Vend](https://www.vendhq.com/nz/).